Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Introduction

 \section{Introduction}

-Medical Visual Foundation Models (Med-VFMs) have superior capabilities of interpreting medical imaging and have demonstrated impressive ability in various medical image analysis tasks \citep{zhang2024challenges}.
-These Med-VFMs employ convolutional neural networks or Vision Transformers as basic architectures and are pre-trained on diversified unannotated imaging data via self-supervised learning \citep{moor2023foundation,zhou2023foundation,pai2025vision,wang2025triad,zhu20253d}.
-They are applied to non-adaptive downstream tasks for zero-shot predictions, demonstrating superior performance due to the intrinsic knowledge learned from per-training.
-In contrast, when they are employed for downstream evaluation of adaptive tasks, including classification and segmentation, they demonstrate low performance of zero-shot predictions on new domains.
-Specifically, when Med-VFMs are employed for segmenting target organs in unseen domains, they are incorporated with a newly initialized decoder with the symmetric architecture to generate an encoder-decoder segmentation network.
-Thus, this segmentation network has not been fine-tuned to capture target extrinsic features via fully supervised training, and they are not capable to accurately recognize extrinsic patterns of target organs.
+Medical visual foundation models (Med-VFMs) have recently been developed for interpreting medical imaging and have demonstrated impressive ability across various medical image analysis tasks \citep{zhang2024challenges}.
+These models typically employ convolutional neural networks or vision transformers as backbone architectures and are pre-trained on large-scale unlabeled medical imaging datasets via self-supervised learning \citep{moor2023foundation,zhou2023foundation,pai2025vision,zhu20263d,wang2026vision}.
+After pre-training, Med-VFMs can either be directly applied to inference tasks without adaptation (i.e., non-adaptive tasks) or serve as general-purpose feature extractors that are further adapted to downstream tasks (i.e., adaptive tasks).
+For non-adaptive tasks such as zero-shot inference, Med-VFMs can achieve remarkable performance by leveraging the intrinsic knowledge learned during per-training.
+However, their performance and generalization remain limited when applied to adaptive downstream tasks, particularly medical image segmentation.
+In such cases, a task-specific decoder is typically incorporated with the pre-trained encoder to form an encoder–decoder segmentation network.
+Since the decoder is newly initialized and the network has not yet been fine-tuned using labeled samples from the target domain, the model is unable to effectively capture domain-specific anatomical patterns, resulting in inferior segmentation performance.